locationtech/geotrellis/README.md

 Throughout this repo, you'll find documentation which aims to clear up confusions specific to the module in which they're found.

-## Index of in-source Documentation in-source Documentation in-source
+## Index of in-source Documentation
-Documentation

 1. [deploy-ec2](./scripts/deploy-ec2)
 2. [`geotrellis.graph`](./graph)